RektifyAI/attack-playbook/README.md

 ### Introduction

-The attack playbook is a compendium of relevant hacks, scams, exploits, and general cyberattacks that occur on Web3 products.
-We have generalized these events, whether it be cyber or real-world, to be specified as <b> attacks</b>, regardless of architectural nature.
+The attack playbook is a compendium of relevant hacks, scams, exploits, and general cyber-attacks that occur on Web3 products.
+We have generalized these events, whether it be cyber or real-world attacks, to be specified as <b> attacks</b> or "de-adversarial attacks", regardless of architectural nature.
 An "attack" is a general cybersecurity term to describe an event of a breech on a digital product or platform.
 Adversarial attacks on ML models such as BERT, GRU, ERNIE, LSTM, RoBERTa, RNNs, GPT-3, and more.
 "De-adversarial" attacks are deployed on blockchain-based products with a partial-full decentralized architecture, these include cryptocurrencies, NFTs, DeFi protocols, and digital asset platforms.

 </br>
 <!-- image -->